telerik/teststudio-docs/docs/advanced-topics/build-server/docker-container-testing.md

 > <br>
 > Tests and test lists execution in the Docker container is __only supported for <a href="/automated-tests/headless/headless-test-execution" target="_blank">Chrome Headless mode</a>__.

 After completing the above steps in this article, you need to copy the project, from which you want to execute tests and test lists, to be available in the Docker container.
-Place them in the **Host Path** folder on your local machine and they also show up in the **Container Path** folder.
+Place the project folder in the **Host Path** folder on your local machine and they also show up in the **Container Path** folder.

 Open the container's Command Line Interface (CLI) and use the <a href="/features/test-runners/artoftest-runner" target="_blank">ArtOfTest.Runner.exe</a> to start the execution.
-This test runner provide multiple options for execution and output, which are all exaplained in the linked documentation.
-For example, you can use the commands below to start test list execution.
+This test runner provide multiple options for execution and output, which are all explained in the linked documentation.
+The below example command triggers a test list execution.

 ```
 //navigate to the Test Studio installation bin sub-folder